yixuan116/finmc-tech/README.md

 ## Abstract

-This technical report presents **FinMC-Tech**, a comprehensive financial modeling system designed to analyze and forecast the volatility of NVIDIA Corp (NVDA).
+This technical report presents **FinMC-Tech**, a comprehensive financial modeling system designed to analyze and forecast the volatility of NVIDIA Corp (NVDA). 不够，但是先不动，最后再说
 The system integrates a robust machine learning pipeline for multi-horizon return forecasting (1Y, 3Y, 5Y, 10Y) with a high-performance Monte Carlo simulation engine.

 By leveraging firm-level data, macroeconomic indicators, and interaction terms, the Champion Model (Random Forest) achieves significant predictive stability.

-Furthermore, the simulation engine, optimized via Numba, MPI, and OpenMP, demonstrates the capability to scale to millions of simulation paths for rigorous risk assessment (VaR, CVaR).
+Furthermore, the simulation engine, optimized via Numba, MPI, and OpenMP, demonstrates the capability to scale to millions of simulation paths for rigorous risk assessment (VaR, CVaR). 确定一下有用这些变量么？？？？

 ---

 ## 1. Introduction

 The technology sector, particularly semiconductor leaders like NVDA, exhibits unique volatility characteristics driven by innovation cycles and macroeconomic shifts.

-Traditional financial models often struggle to capture the non-linear interactions between firm fundamentals and macro factors across different time horizons.
+Traditional financial models often struggle to capture the non-linear interactions between firm fundamentals and macro factors across different time horizons. 这句再想的高级一点

-**FinMC-Tech** addresses this by:
+This paper addresses this by:
-1. Constructing a high-dimensional feature space ($\mathbb{R}^{75}$) combining SEC filings, macro indicators, and cross-terms.
+1. Constructing a high-dimensional feature space ($\mathbb{R}^{75}$) — comprising fundamental, macro, and interaction features — to drive Random Forest (RF) regression and Monte Carlo (MC) simulations.
-2. Implementing a "Champion Model" selection process to identify the optimal estimator for different investment horizons.
+2. Implementing a "Champion Model" selection process to identify the optimal estimator for short, mid, and long-term investment horizons.
-3. Deploying a tiered HPC architecture to simulate future price paths under extreme scenarios.
+3. Deploying a multi-level HPC architecture (integrating Numba JIT, MPI clustering, and OpenMP) to simulate future price paths under extreme scenarios.

 ---